Anti-Roma bias, job fears aid far-right in central Europe

 Kotleba, who did not respond to requests to be interviewed for this article, ran on a platform that derided "Gypsy parasites".
 Some Roma, whose forebears arrived in central Europe from India in the Middle Ages, see Gypsy as a derogatory term.

 Kotleba once ran a party that was disbanded for racial hatred.
-The 36-year-old has organised marches in military-style uniforms and praised Jozef Tiso, the wartime leader of Nazi-allied Slovakia.
+The 36-year-old has organized marches in military-style uniforms and praised Jozef Tiso, the wartime leader of Nazi-allied Slovakia.

 His party's newsletters talk about "desperate villages and towns suffering from crime and terror from Gypsy extremists".